How to Keep Your Grass Green All-Year-Long

 Green healthy greass

-With spring just around the corner, it’s a great time to get prepared for the warmer weather.
-For some this means getting back to the gym or spring-cleaning the house; but here at Deans, it means making sure our lawns get back their rich, green color and preparing to do battle with the year’s first wave of pests.
+With spring just around the corner, it’s a great time to prepare for warmer weather.
+For some, this means getting back to the gym or spring-cleaning the house, but here at Deans, it means making sure our lawns get back their rich, green color and preparing to battle the year’s first wave of pests.
 But with this preparation come a few seasonal adjustments to consider.
-So even if you don’t have our Lawn & Shrub Care program, check out a few of these tips so your lawn will quickly get back to a healthy summer green!
+So, even if you don’t have our Lawn & Shrub Care program, check out a few tips so your lawn will quickly return to a healthy summer green!

 What Setting You Should Mow Your Lawn At?

 The two most important factors associated with mowing are cutting height and cutting frequency, and these play a more critical part in turf health than most people realize.
-This is because, with each mowing, your grass experiences physiological stress—especially if too much of the plant leaf has been removed.
+With each mowing, your grass experiences physiological stress—especially if too much of the plant leaf has been removed.
 Like shallow watering, excessive mowing causes weak, shallow root systems.
 The Florida Lawn Handbook, published by the University of Florida, offers the following recommendation:

-Because the optimal height to which you should cut your lawn depends on the type of grass, refer to the list found below (list indicates ideal height immediately after mowing).
+Because the optimal height to which you should cut your lawn depends on the type of grass, refer to the list found below (the list indicates the ideal height immediately after mowing).
 Mow correctly this spring, and watch your lawn get green, and stay green.

 Turfgrass Species and Mowing Height